anon123319/HMCTS_test/Readme.md

 To run the unit tests that test API endpoint validation:

-- Run `npm run test:endpoints_validation` in the terminal within the root of this project.
+- Run `npm test:endpoints_validation` in the terminal within the root of this project.

 To run the utility function unit tests: